AnnikaTjuka/annikatjuka.github.io/index.md

 **2019**

-(accepted) August. _Revealing cognitive patterns: A cross-linguistic study of body-part metaphors._ 52th Annual Meeting of the Societas Linguistica Europaea.
+(accepted) August. _A cross-linguistic study of body-part metaphors and their cognitive basis._ 52th Annual Meeting of the Societas Linguistica Europaea.
 Leipzig University, Germany.

 (accepted) July. _'The leg of the table' – Universal patterns of mapping body-part terms to object and landscape properties._ Concepts of Humans and Nature between Specificity and Universality.
 Johannes Gutenberg-Universität, Mainz, Germany.